Vincent-Qi/higcode/README.md

 > **Note:**

-> - java,javascript Be allowed
+> - java,javascript,sql,xml,html,python Be allowed
-> - sql,xml,html,python will be provide in the future.
+> - C#,C/C++/Objectiv-C,CSS,Delphi,Perl,... will be provide in the future.
 > - format code function Has not been implemented but it will be created soon .

 #####The source code#####